gehwissenlos/Yourls-Email-Notify/README.md

 # Yourls-Email-Notify
 Have Yourls send you an email when someone clicks a shortened link.

-This plugin is very simple to configure.
+This plugin is very easy to configure.
 Simply add your email address to the admin panel and you're good to go!

 ### Installation Instructions